anderson-pids/docker-hugo/README.md

 Building image to execute as a user with your user id and group id inside container

+> Default id for user and group is 1001, for both

 ```
 docker build --build-arg USER_ID=$(id -u) --build-arg GROUP_ID=$(id -g) -t hugo .
 ```